Do you have questions about using Omni?

 This video describes how to use a call number to locate a book on a shelf in the library.

-UPDATE: Changes to library authentication coming Dec 12.
+UPDATE: Changes to library authentication occurred on Dec 12, 2022.
 If you are you no longer able to Sign in to Omni / My Library Account, please contact the University Library or Health Sciences Library for assistance.

 To request an Available item in McMaster Libraries for hold and pickup ...